ziapeltagames/six-winters/docs/RULES.md

 ### Recovering Stress and Conditions

 There are many ways to recover stress, such as the [**rest**](#rest) action.
-In these cases, the chosen stress die is increased by the indicated amount.
-Unless otherwise indicated, this can be done to increase the stress die above its starting value.
+When stress is recovered, the chosen stress die is increased by the indicated amount.
+Unless otherwise indicated, this can increase the stress die above its starting value.
 However!
 It is not possible to recover conditions or move the stress die back up the condition track during a session.
-If a die is at the 6 value, no improvement is possible for that stress track.
+If a die is at the 6 value, no further improvement is possible for that stress track.
 Once the die has moved down the track, it is at that level or below for the rest of the game.
 Recovering conditions takes place during the [**recover conditions**](#recover-conditions) year end step.

 ### Knocked Out